 The Civil Global Positioning System Service Interface Committee (CGSIC) is the recognized worldwide forum for effective interaction between all civil GPS users and the U.S. GPS authorities.
-It was established and chartered to identify civil GPS user needs (e.g. navigation, timing, and positioning) in support of the Department of Transportation's (DOT) program to exchange information concerning GPS with the civil user community as part of the GPS "outreach" program.
-In fulfilling this responsibility, the CGSIC reports its activities to Office of the Assistant Secretary for Transportation.
+It was established and chartered to identify civil GPS user needs (e.g. navigation, timing, and positioning) and exchange information concerning GPS with the civil user community in support of DOT’s civil GPS leadership role.
+OST-R chairs the CGSIC and the U.S. Coast Guard Navigation Center (NAVCEN) serves as Deputy Chair and Secretariat of the CGSIC.
+In fulfilling this responsibility, the CGSIC reports its activities to Office of the Assistant Secretary for Transportation for Research and Technology.

 The CGSIC meets annually and is open to anyone interested in civil GPS issues.
 Membership in CGSIC is free and there is no fee to attend any CGSIC meeting.
 Summary records of CGSIC meetings are available from this website.
 Information from CGSIC members and meetings is provided to United States GPS authorities for consideration in GPS policy development and GPS service operation.